NusratNawshin/Analyzing-Play-Store-Apps/README.md

 The project is to analyze Google Play Store Apps by Visualizing using Python Seaborn, Plotly and Dash packages.
 The dataset is collected from Kaggle.
 (Link: [https://www.kaggle.com/datasets/gauthamp10/google-playstore-apps])
 #
-It contains 24 columns and 2.3+ records.
+It contains 24 columns and 2.3+ Million records.
 In which 19 columns are categorical, and 5 columns are numerical.

 Numerical columns list:
 - Rating